xichen-fy/Fira/README.md

 param_groups = divide_params(model, target_modules_list = ["Linear"], rank=8)
 optimizer = FiraAdamW(param_groups, lr=learning_rate)
 ```
-Using the Fira optimizer involves two steps:
-1\) Use the `divide_params` function to enable Fira memory efficiency for the parameters of the selected modules, while keeping the remaining parameters at their original settings.`target_modules_list` refers to the names of the selected modules, e.g, `Linear`. `rank` controls the dimension of compression.
-2\) Initialize Fira as a optimizer.

 ### Notice
 Adam is utilized by default with `weight_decay=0` in AdamW.